What you do today matters.

-You see, Thomas spent five years studying the lives of millionaires and poor people.
+You see, Thomas spent five years studying the habits of millionaires.

-Everyone has a combination of rich habits and poverty habits.
+Everyone has a combination of wealthy habits and poverty habits.
 The key, though, is to learn to develop 50% or more of the rich habits.

 You can do this.

 The truth is, most millionaires aren’t driving Bentley’s and chartering yachts.

-They’re thrifty, smart with their money and investments, and create budgets.
+They’re thrifty, smart with their money and investments, and budget.

 After years of following that simple formula, they become rich.